localstack/localstack.github.io/content/blog/2022-07-12-announcing-localstack-v1-general-availability/index.md

 ### Improved persistence support

-We are introducing an enhanced persistence mechanism that allows you to preserve state across LocalStack container restarts (available in the Pro version).
+We are introducing an enhanced persistence mechanism that allows you to preserve your state across LocalStack container restarts (available in the Pro version).

 In the past, there used to be a naive persistence implementation based on record&replay of API calls.
 This mechanism had several conceptual flaws and was hence deprecated in version.
-The all-new persistence experience is much more performand and more reliable.
+The all-new persistence experience is much more performant and more reliable.

 The main change from a user perspective: we used to configure `DATA_DIR` to point to a persistent local directory, but with our new filesystem hierarchy (see above) you can now simply configure `PERSISTENCE=1` in your LocalStack environment to enable persistence, and the data will be automatically stored on disk (by default inside `<cache>/localstack/volume`).